MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

  :::image type="content" source="media/troubleshoot-global-secure-access-client-diagnostics-health-check/troubleshoot-health-check-filtered-logs.png" alt-text="Screenshot of the Event Viewer showing a filtered log list.":::
  1. Save the filtered log as a file and attach the log file to the support ticket.

-### QUIC not supported for internet Access
+### QUIC not supported for Internet Access
-Since QUIC isn't yet supported for internet Access, traffic to ports 80 UDP and 443 UDP can't be tunneled.
+Since QUIC isn't yet supported for Internet Access, traffic to ports 80 UDP and 443 UDP can't be tunneled.
 > [!TIP]
 > QUIC is currently supported in Private Access and Microsoft 365 workloads.

-Administrators can disable QUIC protocol triggering clients to fall back to HTTPS over TCP, which is fully supported in internet Access.
+Administrators can disable QUIC protocol triggering clients to fall back to HTTPS over TCP, which is fully supported in Internet Access.

-#### QUIC disabled in Microsoft Edge
+### QUIC disabled in Microsoft Edge
 To disable QUIC in Microsoft Edge:
 1. Open Microsoft Edge.
 1. Paste `edge://flags/#enable-quic` in the Address bar.
 1. Set the **Experimental QUIC protocol** drop-down to **Disabled**.

-#### QUIC disabled in Chrome
+### QUIC disabled in Chrome
 To disable QUIC in Google Chrome:
 1. Open Google Chrome.
 1. Paste `chrome://flags/#enable-quic` in the Address bar.
 1. Set the **Experimental QUIC protocol** drop-down to **Disabled**.

-#### QUIC disabled in Mozilla Firefox
+### QUIC disabled in Mozilla Firefox
 To disable QUIC in Mozilla Firefox:
 1. Open Firefox.
 1. Paste `about:config` in the Address bar.